 When the brain communicates with itself, nerve impulses use pathways to deliver their messages.
 When a pathway is used regularly through a repetitive thought or behaviour, white matter develops from the electrical activity similar to muscle building, which strengthens the physical pathway.
 More white matter allows impulses to travel faster, and the thought or behaviour to become spontaneous.
 The upside of repetition is, skills are improved and developed.
 The downside is, impulsive bad habits can develop.
 Abstinence, or lack of repetition, deteriorates white matter, causing a habit to fade.
 Mental illness and addiction consist of patterns strengthened over time.
 By changing the direction of our impulses, we can grow new pathways and encourage harmful ones to fade.

 Symptoms such as depression, anxiety, paranoia, etc. can be habits that developed as a result of triggers in our past.
-Mental habits are fueled by our beliefs and attitudes, shaped by our experiences.
-Correcting them, therefore, requires some digging to examine ourselves.
+Mental habits are fueled by our beliefs and attitudes which were shaped by our experiences.
+Correcting unhealthy ones requires some digging in order to examine ourselves.
 A well-developed belief such as, ”I am not good enough,” can make us ill since it affects our entire being: our thoughts, emotions, body, impulses and behaviour.
 Thus, one part of healing involves identifying and addressing these beliefs.

 If we have a habit of going on a drinking binge when someone makes us angry, our brain will automatically use the pathway “anger = drinking.”
 The longer we practice it, the stronger it becomes.
 To correct it, we could replace it with “anger = walking.”
 We have to train ourselves to react to our triggers in healthy ways.
 At first it will be difficult, but soon a pathway will form, making it feel more natural.